Blazing Star: Release

-Blazing Star was released on the Neo Geo arcade system (MVS) in 1998, and the home system (AES) on February 26, 1998.
+Blazing Star was released on the Neo Geo arcade system (MVS) in 1998, and the home system (AES) on 26 February 1998.
 A Neo Geo CD release was planned but abandoned.

-The game was re-released on iOS and Android in July 2012, and on the Wii via the Virtual Console in Japan on August 21 later that year.
+The game was re-released on iOS and Android in July 2012, and on the Wii via the Virtual Console in Japan on 21 August of that year.
 The smartphone versions include multiplayer support via Bluetooth and a practice mode that lets the player start from any stage they have cleared.
-Hamster Corporation rereleased the game for the Nintendo Switch via the eShop on May 2, 2017 as part of their ACA Neo Geo series.
+Hamster Corporation rereleased the game for the Nintendo Switch via the eShop on 2 May 2017 as part of their ACA Neo Geo series.
 As with all games released under the ACA Neo Geo brand, the game includes Hamster's additional scoring modes, screen filter options, and difficulty settings.
-This version later came to the PlayStation 4 and Xbox One digital storefronts on February 8, 2018.
+This version later came to the PlayStation 4 and Xbox One digital storefronts on 8 February 2018.
 Blazing Star is also included in SNK's Neo Geo Mini dedicated console.

-A port developed by DotEmu for Microsoft Windows, OS X, Linux and asm.js was released by SNK Playmore as part of the Humble NEOGEO 25th Anniversary Bundle on December 15, 2015.
-It was also released on GOG.com on May 30, 2017.
+A port developed by DotEmu for Microsoft Windows, OS X, Linux and asm.js was released by SNK Playmore as part of the Humble NEOGEO 25th Anniversary Bundle on 15 December 2015.
+It was also released on GOG.com on 30 May 2017.